avinassh/brave-browser-hardening/README.md

 Here are the tests the Browser (Desktop/Mobile) needs to pass.
 This needs to be done so that we know the flag/changes we done do not influence (negatively) the Browser in a way we do not want.
 [Privacytests.org](https://privacytests.org/) provides a solid but not perfect overview of what is currently covered with the DEFAULT Brave Browser settings and shield settings.
 Test results variate a lot with changed shield settings as well as changed flags and settings.

-This is my own Test Setup.
+This is my own test setup.

 - All: `brave://interstitials/` must pass (contains all sub-resources to test security, privacy etc.), there ae bunch of others like e.g. `chrome://floc-internals/` but they are not relevant since the source for this got removed.